 We all have cleaning weaknesses.
 Be it cleaning the bathroom, making the bed, loading and unloading the dishwasher or dusting the house regularly, you likely have a cleaning weakness and you need to find it.

 For me my cleaning weakness is absolutely my kitchen.
 I procrastinate on cleaning my kitchen every single day.
-I always try to put it off to the last task every single time.
+I almost always put it off as long as I can.